 Started in 2014 in the New York City area, the nonprofit Black TV & Film Collective aims to create opportunities for artists of color to achieve their long-term career goals in TV, film, and digital entertainment.
 The collective leads professional development events and workshops, coordinates relationship-building events, and provides opportunities for artists of color to showcase their talent via original content production.
-Check out the membership database or member’s projects board to connect with other members or recruit crew for your project.
-The organization also hosts members-only and public events such as the Speaker’s Series, the Pitch Session, and the Filmmaker Meet and Greet.
+Register as a member to connect with other members or recruit crew for your project.
+The organization also provides Artist Development Programs focusing specifically on writers and producers.

 The Black Association of Documentary Filmmakers - West (BAD West), formed in 2003, is a professional organization providing people of African descent working in documentary film, video, or other media the opportunity to network professionally, share resources, exchange ideas, and meet socially to enhance the development, production, promotion, and exhibition of documentaries.
 BAD West also advocates for the recognition and professional advancement of black documentary filmmakers.